BCEM/interview_ts/README.md

-# interview_ts
+# Interview task
-30 mins task for interview
+Modify the class 'Items' so that the console will display "Task solved".